×

 Will I need to travel to see a specialist?

 "For alternative or natural healthcare, although Paysandu has a few resources and options, Montevideo is the place to go.
 When that doesn't suffice, Buenos Aires, Aregentina (about an hour away from Montevideo) would be a possible option for care and treatment.
 We had a friend here in Paysandu, whose child needed an emergency hip operation and was quickly taken by ambulance to Montevideo.
 According to them, they received some of the best treatment they could have asked for.
 Everything turned out well and they were thankful for the transport.
-We would definitely consider our home country for medical care and treatment if the options here were not modern or available; all depending on what medical care and treatments we needed specifically," commented one expat who moved to Paysandu, Uruguay.
+We would definitely consider our home country for medical care and treatment if the options here were not modern or available; all depending on what medical care and treatments we needed specifically," commented one expat living in Paysandu, Uruguay.

 Are common prescription medications available in Uruguay?